borkrav/projects/BR-vk/README.md

 1. Split current tutorial code into distinct classes for readability/understandability.
 Going to get it to work on my own hardware, not going to care about the general case - DONE
 2. Write a debug annotation utility - DONE
-    - write a simple GPU memory manager
+    - write a simple GPU memory manager - read OBJ, draw the vertices  - DONE
+    - refactor the memory manager
+    - figure out transformations of your object

     - write an image creator
     - write a pipeline generator